flowx-ai/docs-flowx/versioned_docs/version-2.14.0/platform-setup-guides/cms-setup-guide/cms-setup-guide.md

 * `APPLICATION_FILE_STORAGE_S3_ROOT_DIRECTORY` - environment variable used to store the root directory within the S3 bucket where the files for the application are stored

 * `APPLICATION_FILE_STORAGE_S3_CREATE_BUCKET` - environment variable used to indicate whether the S3 bucket should be created if it does not already exist, it can be set to true or false

+* `APPLICATION_FILE_STORAGE_S3_PUBLIC_URL` - the public URL of the S3 solution, it specifies the URL that can be used to access the files stored